 - Define Suicide

-- List the three implications facing investigators in ruling a death as suicide
+- List the three implications facing investigators in ruling a death as a suicide

 - Identify and list the three elements of the investigative triangle.